Campus Improvement Plan

 2022-23: Reading: 70% (approaches), 43% (meets), 16% (masters); Math: 63% (approaches), 25% (meets), 7% (masters) Baseline Year

-Strategy 1: Teachers will participate in weekly PLC's to define essentials ,create SMART goals, common assessments, review assessment data, and create intervention and extension plans using software data from assessments.
+Strategy 1: Teachers will participate in weekly PLCs to internalize units and lessons, to define essentials, create SMART goals, develop common assessments, review assessment data, and create intervention and extension plans using data from assessments.

 Strategy's Expected Result/Impact: Improved student performance.